antublue/test-engine/README.md

 You can use the test engine in place of Junit 5 in scenarios where you don't really have parameterized test classes.

 - It's not a "drop in" replacement.
+- Reference the [Design](https://github.com/antublue/test-engine#design) for the state machine flow.

 Example: